Cubix: Solex

-Solex was stated to have been discovered after an alien spacecraft crashed outside of RobixCorp, shortly before Prof. Nemo's disappearance.
-It has two forms: the glowing electric blue liquid form prone to random energy fluctuations and the second, more stable crystallized form used in most robots.
-The story suggests that it has a psychic nature as it reacts to sentient thoughts and emotions, even those of robot's EPUs.
+Solex was stated to have been discovered after an alien spacecraft crashed outside of RobixCorp, shortly before Professor Nemo's disappearance.
+It has two forms; the glowing electric blue liquid form prone to random energy fluctuations, and the more stable crystallized form used in most robots.
+The story suggests that it has a psychic nature as it reacts to sentient thoughts and emotions, even those of robots' EPUs.
 Solex in both liquid and crystallized form is capable of producing immense power.
-Its "radioactive" glow (in crystallized form) is similar to pure isolated radium.
+In its crystallized form, its "radioactive" glow is similar to pure isolated radium.